Kapeli/Dash-User-Contributions/docsets/LiveCode/README.md

 It will also be updated for bug fixes (mainly in formatting) as they become know to me.

-The current version(1.6.1) has been compiled from the 9.01 RC2 release using "Make docset" V2.8" (see below) Hopefully this now captures all entries associated with libraries and widgets.
+The current version(1.7) has been compiled from the 9.01 stable release using "Make docset" V3.0" (see below) This version returned syntax collaring to the examples as well as enabled links for "Associations" entries.

 ## To generate your own docset